-- We cover prescribed drugs and medications, as described in the chart on page 65. - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - Members must make sure their physicians obtain prior approval/authorizations for certain prescription drugs and supplies before coverage applies.
-Prior approval/authorizations must be renewed periodically. - Federal law prevents the pharmacy from accepting unused medications. - There is no calendar year deductible for this benefit. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
+- We cover prescribed drugs and medications, as described in the chart on page 66. - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - Your prescribers must obtain prior approval/authorizations for certain prescription drugs and supplies before coverage applies.
+Prior approval/authorizations must be renewed periodically. - Federal law prevents the pharmacy from accepting unused medications. - The calendar year deductible is \$350 per person (\$700 per Self Plus One or Self and Family enrollment).
+The calendar year deductible applies to almost all benefits in this Section.
+We added "(No deductible)" to show when the calendar year deductible does not apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
 Also, read Section 9, Coordinating benefits with Medicare and other coverage.